 MacBook laptops are without a doubt one of the best computers on the market.
 With frequent updates from Apple and each laptop performing as well as the last, it’s no surprise that they’re so popular among many groups.
 One of the best apps that you can use on a MacBook is FaceTime.
 Although most people suspect that this is only available for iPhones and handheld iOS devices, FaceTime is actually a cross-platform video conference app.
 So, when users notice that FaceTime camera not working, it can be annoying.

 It’s no surprise that there are some issues when it comes to using FaceTime.
 Given the large user base and popularity, there are bound to be a few issues every now and again.
 What makes this even more of a struggle to fix is that the error didn’t arise shortly after an iOS or Mac OS update.
 In fact, it has come without any warning.
-One solution is to use a different video calling app whilst Apple fix the bug, but this isn’t preferable.
+One solution is to use a different video calling app whilst Apple fixes the bug, but this isn’t preferable.

 How Can We Fix FaceTime Camera Problems?